curious-containers/cc-agency/README.md

-# CC Agency
+# CC-Agency

-CC Agency is part of the Curious Containers project.
+CC-Agency is part of the Curious Containers project.
 It connects to a cluster of docker-engines for the distributed execution of reproducible data-driven experiments defined in RED format.

-For more information please refer to the Curious Containers [documentation](https://curious-containers.github.io/).
+For more information please refer to the Curious Containers [documentation](https://www.curious-containers.cc/).

 ## Acknowledgements